zhangyouxin/godwoken-review/docs/withdrawgodwoken.md

  }
  ```

-A cell with assets will then be created on layer 1, so as to list all the withdrawals cells that requested by the account on layer 2.
+A cell with assets will then be created on layer 1, so as to list all the withdrawal cells that requested by the account on layer 2.
 Here it is named `AliceL2`, and for querying one can use `@ckb-lumos/ckb-indexer', as follows:

 ```ts